A team of College of Engineering undergraduates turned idea into reality this semester by building a scale model of their award-winning dam design.

 Utah State University was turning heads at the Minneapolis Convention Center last week at a large conference and expo for the Society of Women Engineers, known as SWE.

-The cramped engineering tutor center is a thing of the past.
-This summer, crews renovated a large portion of the Anderson Engineering Building to accommodate a new 915-square-foot tutor center complete with wrap-around glass dry-erase walls, upgraded ligh...
+This summer, crews renovated a large portion of the Anderson Engineering Building to accommodate a new 915-square-foot tutor center complete with wrap-around glass dry-erase walls, upgraded lighting, computer work stations, and new furniture.

 The Society of Hispanic Professional Engineers is quickly becoming one of Utah State University’s most active student organizations.